aradeleke/D3-challenge/README.md

-# D3-challenge
-# Data Journalism and D3
+# Data Journalism using D3 Techniques

 The editor wants to run a series of feature stories about the health risks facing particular demographics.
 Sifting through information from the U.S. Census Bureau and the Behavioral Risk Factor Surveillance System.